-Employees of the University of Colorado and their dependents may be eligible for up to nine credit hours per year to be used towards courses on a space-available basis.
-When using the tuition benefit, registration can only occur on the first day of classes in order for tuition to be waived.
+Employees of the University of Colorado and their dependents may be eligible for up to nine credit hours per year to be used towards University of Colorado courses on a space-available basis.
+When using the tuition benefit, registration can occur the week prior to the first day of classes in order for tuition to be waived.
 Students who violate this policy are at risk of losing their tuition benefit.
 For the entire policy, restrictions and forms, please visit the Payroll and Benefit Services website: